cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-machinelearning.md

   After training, you can store the model in Watson Machine Learning repository.
 Then you can deploy the model by applying test data to the
     stored model.
-A prediction and the actual result will be returned. [sp20-516-252-model-deployment]
+A prediction and the actual result will be returned[@sp20-516-252-model-deployment].

 An example and code that demonstrate the use of Python client can be found [here](https://dataplatform.cloud.ibm.com/docs/content/wsj/analyze-data/ml-python-mnist-tutorial.html).